-- The pcp\init\time argument, provided in YYYYMMDD\HHMMSS format, indicates the initialization time for model data to be summed.
+- The init\time argument, provided in YYYYMMDD\HHMMSS format, indicates the initialization time for model data to be summed.
 Only files found with this initialization time will be processed.
 If combining observation files, Stage II or Stage IV data for example, the initialization time is not applicable.
-Providing a string of all zeros (00000000\00000) indicates that all files, regardless of initialization time should be processed. - 2.
-The pcp\accum\period argument, provided in HH format, indicates the accumulation interval of the model or observation GRIB files to be processed.
+Providing a string of all zeros (00000000\000000) indicates that all files, regardless of initialization time should be processed. - 2.
+The in\accum argument, provided in HH format, indicates the accumulation interval of the model or observation GRIB files to be processed.
 This value must be specified, since a model output file may contain multiple accumulation periods for precipitation in a single file.
 The argument indicates which accumulation period to extract. - 3.
 The valid\time argument, in YYYYMMDD\HHMMSS format, indicates the desired valid time to which the accumulated precipitation is to be summed.

-- 4. The valid\accum\period argument, in HH format, indicates the desired total accumulation period to be summed. - 5.
+- 4. The out\accum argument, in HH format, indicates the desired total accumulation period to be summed. - 5.
 The out\file argument indicates the name for the NetCDF file to be written.

-Optional arguments for pcp\combine
+Optional arguments for pcp combine sum command

 - 1. The -pcpdir path option indicates the directory in which the input GRIB files reside.
 The contents of "path" will override the default setting. - 2.
 The -pcprx reg\exp option indicates the regular expression to be used in matching files in the precipitation directory specified.
 The contents of "reg\exp" will override the default setting which matches all file names.
-If the precipitation directory contains a large number of files, the user may specify that only a subset of those files be processed using a regular expression which will speed up the run time. - 3.
-The -v level option indicates the desired level of verbosity.
-The contents of "level" will override the default setting of 1.
-Setting the verbosity to 0 will make the tool run with no log messages, while increasing the verbosity above 1 will increase the amount of logging.
+If the precipitation directory contains a large number of files, the user may specify that only a subset of those files be processed using a regular expression which will speed up the run time.